LiquidIce95/ssdNewsAnalyticsJava/README.md

 DONT BREAK ANY OF THESE INVARIANTS.

 on the Database side, the tables are all related through Ids as foreign keys. if a request returns an entity instead of the id (which would make subsequent requests necessary to get all the data) , the full json is returned with nested dictionaries, see test file ArticleControllerTest.java to get an example

+# Tests
+The Tests are done via SprintbootTest webenvironment which should be equivalent to real http request, nothing is mocked, every endpoint is covered.

+# Naming
+Naming in the entity files is implicit whereas naming in the Database is explicit , because otherwise when two tables are joined, one would need to specify an alias, this ways this is not necessary.
+For example names see the database tables and the entity files